spaderkung/path-animator-jb/README.md

 <li>You have a path and want to animate something going around the path.</li>
 <li>The path animator returns the coordinate travelling around.</li>
 <li>Together with the normal so any travelling object can point correctly.</li>
+<li>It has a built-in debug draw of the path and the point travelling around.</li>
 </ul>

 ## Normals